iluvjava/Maths/Notebook 2.0 obsidian/AMATH 516 Numerical Optimizations/Operators Theory/Fixed Point Iterations in Hilbert Space.md

 ### **Intro**

 We are in Hilbert space.
-We discuss fixed point iterations of a non-expansive operator when:
+We discuss fixed point iterations sequence $T^n x$ of a non-expansive operator $N$ when:
 1. It has a fixed point set.
 2. It doesn't have a fixed point set.

 When it has a fixed point set, the iteration may not converge to the fixed point set.
 A basic counter example would be the minus identity operator.
-Therefore, use [Krasnoselskii Mann Iteration](Krasnoselskii%20Mann%20Iteration.md) to look for the fixed point set of the Non-expansive operator.
+When a fixed point set of the non-expansive operator exists, use [Krasnoselskii Mann Iteration](Krasnoselskii%20Mann%20Iteration.md) to look for the fixed point set of the Non-expansive operator.
-The difficulty part is that even if the fixed point set of the Non-expansive operator is empty, there is still convergence for the operator.
+The interesting part is that even if the fixed point set of the Non-expansive operator is empty, there is still convergence for the operator.

-Before we start, we set up our goal to be proving the following master theorem regarding he fixed point iterations of a non-expansive opeartor:
+Before we start, we set up our goal to be proving the following master theorem regarding he fixed point iterations of a non-expansive operator:

 #### **Thm | Trichotomy of Non-Expansive Fixed Point Iterations**
 > Let $T : C \mapsto C$ be non-expansive, $C$ is non-empty, closed and convex subset of $X$, then exactly one of the following is true about the fixed point iteration of the operator: